voucherifyio/sdk-php-openapi-based/docs/Api/CustomersApi.md

 updateCustomersConsents($customer_id, $body)
 ```

-Update Customer's consents
+Update Customer's consents [Deprecated]

-Update marketing permissions for the specified customer.
+Update marketing permissions for the specified customer. ❗️ Deprecated  This endpoint is deprecated.
+The feature of managing consents will be soon removed from Voucherify, including this endpoint.

 ### Example